-The use of medical radioisotopes is an important part of modern medical practices.
-Each year, over 40 million people around the world benefit from nuclear medicine testing.
-Medical radioisotopes are used in non-invasive nuclear diagnostic imaging techniques to help identify common illnesses such as heart disease and cancer at an early stage.
-They are used to track disease progression and provide predictive information about the likely success of alternative therapy.
-This information helps health care professionals to accurately manage diseases and to make informed medical decisions on treatment options such as surgical intervention.
+The use of medical radioisotopes is an important part of modern medical practice.
+Each year, over 40 million people around the world benefit from nuclear medicine imaging.
+Medical radioisotopes are used in non-invasive diagnostic imaging techniques to help identify and stratify commonly occurring critical conditions such as heart disease and cancer at an early stage.
+They are then used to track disease progression and provide predictive information about the likely success of different therapy options.
+This information helps health care professionals to correctly manage disease and to make well-informed important medical decisions, such as therapeutic drug choice or making a surgical intervention.

-Disruptions in the radioisotope supply chain can interrupt the availability of medical testing for millions of patients around world.
+Disruptions in the radioisotope supply chain can disturb the availability of medical testing for millions of patients around world.
 Over the last few years there have been a number of supply shortages of the most widely used medical radioisotope, molybdenum-99 (99Mo), and its decay product, technetium‑99m (99mTc).
-With a half-life of 66 hours for 99Mo and 6 hours for 99mTc, these isotopes must be produced continually and used efficiently in order to meet demand.
-Until recently, five multipurpose research reactors, all over 45 years old, have been producing over 95 percent of the world’s supply of 99Mo.
-These aging facilities face challenges in maintaining a consistent supply to the health community and will likely be retired from service within the next 15 years.
+With short half-lives of 66 hours for 99Mo and 6 hours for 99mTc, these isotopes cannot be stored and must be produced daily and used efficiently in order to meet clinical demand.
+At this time, 8 multipurpose research reactors, 7 of which are over 45 years old, are producing over 95% of the world’s supply of 99Mo.
+That material is processed in only five major radiochemistry facilities.
+These (mostly ageing) facilities, of which two reactors and one radiochemistry facility will be withdrawn from service by 2017, face significant challenges in maintaining security of supply to the international health community.